 The best solution is to back up your files off-site, preferably with a well-known and trusted cloud service.
 And for all your backup needs, we recommend our sponsor, IDrive.

-For one, IDrive offers the most protection for the lowest price, which makes the value of the product incredible.
+For one, IDrive offers the most protection for the lowest price, which makes the product’s value incredible.
 There’s no shortage of options when it comes to backup services.
 But, when you compare these services, the best solution becomes clear.

 Additionally, with smartphones and tablets in the mix, multi gadget households are now the norm.
 You can get 5 TB of cloud backup with a single IDrive account.
 With one account, you can backup all of your computers, tablets, phones, and Facebook or Instagram accounts in your household – enough for the whole family!